darktasevski/CompSci/Math/fractions_and_decimals.md

 ### Division strategies for decimal quotients

 > When we divide by the powers of 10 (10, 100, 1000, ...) it has the effect of shifting all the digits num of zeroes places to the right, what used to be in the tens place will now be in the ones place; what used to be in the hundreds place will now be in the tens place.
 For example, let's say we took the number 533 and we were to divide it by 10, equals 53.3.

+You can divide decimals easily by simply making them into whole numbers.
+You do that by multiplying both the _dividend_ and _divisor_ by the same power of ten.
+Because the new numbers are proportional to the original numbers, the answer is the same!
+Example:

+$$
+2.5 \div 0.05 = (2.5 \cdot 100) \div (0.05 \cdot 100) = 250 \div 5 = 50
+$$

+We multiply both decimal numbers by 100, because the decimal needs to move two places in order for both the dividend and divisor to become whole numbers.

+---

 `3 / 2`: